 Keep the toothpaste out of the little ones’ reach

-Additionally, keep the fluoride toothpaste away from very young children as they may swallow a large amount from it.
+Additionally, keep the fluoride toothpaste away from very young children as they may swallow a large amount of it.
 This can be toxic and will put your child’s health at serious risk.

 If that occurs, call the National Capital Poison Center or use their online tool to know more about the exact symptoms and do what they say.